 Travel voltage converters are a bit bulky, but it may be your best option.
-If you need one, buy it before you leave for Peru (you can buy travel voltage converters on Amazon for about US$10 to $20).
+If you need one, buy it before you leave for Peru (you can buy travel voltage converters on Amazon for between US$10 to $40).

 Plugs in Peru

 There are two types of plugs in Peru (with corresponding electrical outlets):

 - Type A: two flat parallel prongs (used in most of North America; if your North American Type A plug has one prong wider than the other, it will probably not work in Peru (you will need a basic adapter).

 - Type C: two round prongs (used in much of Europe, but not in the UK or Ireland)

 If you’re packing appliances that do not fit either socket (such as a UK three-pronged plug), you’ll need a plug adapter.
 I use a FujiFilm World Travel Adapter, which doesn’t seem to be available right now but looks very similar to this Tektalk Universal World Travel Adapter.
 It might be a bit excessive if you’re only going to one country, but it’s compact and perfect if you’re planning on traveling throughout South America or beyond.
 It also adapts to both plug socket types used in Peru.

 You can also buy plug adapters with built-in surge protectors.
 If you want that extra layer of protection, it’s probably a good investment when you’re traveling in countries like Peru.